mjy9088/run-on-change/README.md

 It will automatically transplie the jsx file **on file changes**

-Each array's first element is commands array, and rests are file's path.
+Each array's first element is command array, and rests are files' path.

+First element of command array is actual command, rests are parameters

+To pass file's name as argument, pass number 0 as parameter